Apple II: Apple II

 An external 5 1/4-inch floppy disk drive, the Disk II, attached via a controller card that plugged into one of the computer's expansion slots (usually slot 6), was used for data storage and retrieval to replace cassettes.
 The Disk II interface, created by Steve Wozniak, was regarded as an engineering masterpiece for its economy of electronic components.

-Rather than having a dedicated sound-synthesis chip, the Apple II had a toggle circuit that could only emit a click through a built-in speaker or a line out jack; all other sounds (including two, three and, eventually, four-voice music and playback of audio samples and speech synthesis) were generated entirely by software that clicked the speaker at just the right times.
+Rather than having a dedicated sound-synthesis chip, the Apple II had a toggle circuit that could only emit a click through a built-in speaker; all other sounds (including two, three and, eventually, four-voice music and playback of audio samples and speech synthesis) were generated entirely by software that clicked the speaker at just the right times.

-The Apple II's multiple expansion slots permitted a wide variety of third-party devices, including Apple II peripheral cards such as serial controllers, display controllers, memory boards, hard disks, networking components, and realtime clocks.
+The Apple II's multiple expansion slots permitted a wide variety of third-party devices, including Apple II peripheral cards such as serial controllers, display controllers, memory boards, hard disks, networking components, and real-time clocks.
 There were plug-in expansion cards – such as the Z-80 SoftCard – that permitted the Apple to use the Z80 processor and run a multitude of programs developed under the CP/M operating system, including the dBase II database and the WordStar word processor.
 There was also a third-party 6809 card that would allow OS-9 Level One to be run.
 Third-party sound cards greatly improved audio capabilities, allowing simple music synthesis and text-to-speech functions.
 Eventually, Apple II accelerator cards were created to double or quadruple the computer's speed.

 Rod Holt designed the Apple II's power supply.
 He employed a switched-mode power supply design, which was far smaller and generated less unwanted heat than the linear power supply some other home computers used.

-The original Apple II was discontinued at the start of 1981, having been superseded by the Apple II+.
-By 1984, over six million machines had been sold.
+The original Apple II was discontinued at the start of 1981; it was superseded by the Apple II+.

 Apple II Plus

 The Apple II Plus, introduced in June 1979, included the Applesoft BASIC programming language in ROM.
 This Microsoft-authored dialect of BASIC, which was previously available as an upgrade, supported floating-point arithmetic, and became the standard BASIC dialect on the Apple II series (though it ran at a noticeably slower speed than Steve Wozniak's Integer BASIC).

-Except for improved graphics and disk-booting support in the ROM, and the removal of the 2k 6502 assembler/disassembler to make room for the floating point BASIC, the II+ was otherwise identical to the original II.
-RAM prices fell during 1980–81 and all II+ machines came from the factory with a full 48k of memory already installed.
+Except for improved graphics and disk-booting support in the ROM, and the removal of the 2k 6502 assembler to make room for the floating point BASIC, the II+ was otherwise identical to the original II in terms of electronic functionality.
+There were small differences in the physical appearance and keyboard.
+RAM prices fell during 1980–81 and all II+ machines came from the factory with a full 48 KB of memory already installed.